quietsy/advanced-configurations/docs/vpn.md

 AllowedIPs = 0.0.0.0/0
 Endpoint = <some-address>:<some-port>
 ```

-The PostUp command adds a killswitch using iptables rules to prevent connections on other interfaces.
-Connections from LAN networks are still allowed to be able to connect to the services in the containers.
+The PostUp command adds a killswitch using iptables rules to prevent connections on other interfaces, and maintains connections to the web-ui of the services in the containers.
 The PreDown command cleans up these rules when the VPN goes down.

 Save the changes and restart the container with `docker restart vpn`, validate that `docker logs vpn` contains no errors.